81. Finding Dad in a Museum

 The Mas family eventually sold the tower to developer Peter Martin, who donated it to Miami Dade College in 2005.
 The Mediterranean Revival-style tower and its museum are now part of the college campus, facing Biscayne Boulevard in downtown Miami and striking an amazing contrast with the surrounding modern high-rises and the futuristic area where the Miami Heat play basketball.

 The building opened in 1925 as the home of the Miami Daily News.
 It was designed by the same architects who built some of the country's most renowned hotels, including the Biltmore in Coral Gables, Florida, The Breakers in Palm Beach, Florida, and the Waldorf Astoria in New York City.
-But it was modeled after a bell tower in Spain, Seville Cathedral's Giralda.
+But it was modeled after La Giralda, the bell tower of the Cathedral of Seville, Spain.

 "The Miami Daily News moved out of the tower in 1957.
 In the summer of 1962, the U.S. federal government leased the building, which was large enough to process the high number of Cuban refugees fleeing Fidel Castro's communist regime," the exhibit explains.
 "El Refugio became the Ellis Island of the Cuban exodus.
 It was a one-stop center for the refugees to obtain healthcare, housing, financial assistance and education.
 The Freedom Tower is the single most important physical manifestation of this period of Cold War-era politics.
 To this day it remains an iconic symbol for Miami's Cuban exile community."